pybpc/walrus/docs/source/algorithms.rst

 two cases as below:

-1. In a string literal which contains a *debug* :term:`f-string`, as the converted codes will break the original expression for self-documenting and debugging;
+1. In a string literal which contains a *debug* :term:`f-string`, as the converted codes will change the original expression for self-documenting and debugging;
 2. In a :term:`class variable <class-variable>` declaration which contains any :term:`f-string`, as the converted codes may break the quote level of the original string.